 Historically, surgical intervention focused on creating a gender-normal appearance, often without consideration of sensation or sexual function.
 Assignment of gender was seen as a medical and social emergency, making a fully informed decision-making process a challenge.

 Intersex – a social emergency?

 It seems that pregnant people are constantly bombarded with questions as to the potential sex of their child in order that well-meaning relatives can buy pink or blue onesies.
-But if you look at pictures from the end of the 19th century it would be hard to tell boy and girl apart – they both wore dresses and had long hair until the age of their first haircut, around the age of 6 or 7.
-Indeed white clothes were deemed more practical and it wasn’t until around the Great War that gender was divided by colour – but not in the way you would think.
+But if you look at pictures from the end of the 19th century, it would be hard to tell boy and girl apart – they both wore dresses and had long hair until the age of their first haircut, around the age of six or seven.
+Indeed, white clothes were deemed more practical, and it wasn’t until around the Great War that gender was divided by colour – but not in the way you would think.

 “The generally accepted rule is pink for the boys, and blue for the girls.
 The reason is that pink, being a more decided and stronger color, is more suitable for the boy, while blue, which is more delicate and dainty, is prettier for the girl” Advertisement for Earnshaw’s Infant Department 1918